Fort San Felipe (Cavite): The Cavite conspiracy

 On September 12, 1896, at 12:45 p.m., thirteen Filipino patriots were taken to the Plaza de Armas, outside Fort San Felipe, and were executed by musketry.
 The thirteen were leaders of the foiled uprising planned at the Cavite Arsenal on September 3.
 After the Spanish authorities learned about the plan from a Filipino dressmaker, they immediately arrested Severino Lapidario, Alfonso de Ocampo and Luis Aguado.
 The rest were rounded up on September 3 after their names were revealed by De Ocampo after being tortured.
 The group of heroes is now collectively known as the Thirteen Martyrs of Cavite.

 Among the revolutionaries captured were musician Julián Felipe (who would compose the Philippine national anthem the following year).
 Felipe was incarcerated for nine months at Fort San Felipe.
 Also subsequently released were Pablo and Marcos José, and Juan Castañeda of Imus.

 American colonial period

-During the early year of the American occupation, only the façade, the main entrance with flanking curtain walls, and the two bastions at the ends remain of the old port.
-The rest were demolished by the Americans during the early 20th century to make way for a naval station.
-The fort is located inside Naval Base Cavite, which is off limits to the public.
+During the early years of the American occupation, the only remaining parts of the fort were the façade, the main entrance with flanking curtain walls, and the two bastions at the ends.
+The rest were demolished by the Americans in the early 20th century to make way for a naval station.
+The fort is presently located inside Naval Base Cavite, which is off limits to the general public.